• Skip to primary navigation

 It all starts with the cherries.
 They need to taste good.
 And for the best results they need to be tart cherries.
 These cherries provide the most flavor as well as the tartness to balance out all the sugar.

 The most common tart cherry variety is the Montmorency.
+They are named after a region in France that is known for being where tart cherries were first cultivated.
+They are a bright red color with a soft skin.
 I am also a fan of the Balaton that is darker in color, is a little sweeter, with a flavor I like better.
 But you can't go wrong with either if you can find them.
 Balaton cherries are a lot harder to find, even frozen.

 Frozen will have to be the option for the majority.
 With the rise in popularity of sour cherries you can find them in most major grocery stores freezer section.